 Immigrants positively affect the economy

-Cosmopolitan egalitarians argue that borders should stay open because people have the right to migrate to wherever they want.
+Progressives argue that borders should stay open because people have the right to migrate to wherever they want.
 The desire to migrate and settle in a more prosperous country is a purely rational one.
 Open borders is a good response to the huge economic inequalities in the world.

 Those who are not currently citizens of a particular liberal state should enjoy the same rights are those who are already citizens.
 When a liberal state disallows non-citizens entry into its territory, it negates their liberal freedom of movement and behaves inconsistently.